CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Additional Training Details

-For the UNet-based models, we discovered that incorporating attention supervision as proposed by \cite{wang_tokencompose_2024} significantly enhanced the convergence of the \peName{} module.
+For the UNet-based models, we found that incorporating attention supervision as proposed by \cite{wang_tokencompose_2024} significantly enhanced the convergence of the \peName{} module.
 We therefore integrated this supervision across all UNet-based implementations.
-In contrast, for the FLUX.1 model, we found that the standard denoising loss alone was sufficient to achieve optimal performance.
+In contrast, for the FLUX.1 model, the standard denoising loss alone was sufficient to achieve optimal performance.
 Notably, our best results were achieved with the \frameworkName{}-enhanced FLUX.1 model, using a rank-16 LoRA checkpoint that requires only $\sim$50MiB on-disk storage, making it highly efficient for practical applications.

 Detailed training hyperparameters for all model configurations are provided in \cref{tab@supp-hyperparameters}.